 Close to the heart of downtown Vancouver, the University of British Columbia is surrounded by the Pacific Ocean on three sides, resting upon 993 acres of some of Vancouver’s most scenic land.
 The campus is a combination of educational diversity and green space that offers students one of the most unique learning opportunities, one that is consistently ranked among the world’s best.

-UBC offers quality studies spaces, the UBC Library system – which encompasses several libraries across campus as well a number of special collections, the UBC Bookstore, and student facilities.
-UBC is in the process of upgrading those student facilities with a brand new student union building, set to open in 2015.
+UBC offers quality studies spaces, the UBC Library system – which encompasses several libraries across campus as well a number of special collections, the UBC Bookstore, and student facilities, including the student union building, The Nest.
 The university grounds offer an abundance of other attractions, such as the Museum of Anthropology, Beaty Biodiversity Museum, the Nitobe Japanese Garden, Botanical Gardens, and the Chan Centre entertainment venue.

-On campus recreational opportunities are in no short supply.
-The UBC Student REC building contains indoor gym facilities, drop in sports classes and intermural sports leagues.
+On-campus recreational opportunities are in no short supply.
+The UBC Student REC building contains indoor gym facilities, drop-in sports classes and intramural sports leagues.
 The aquatic centre offers a swimming pool, gym, and a steam room.

 One of the most unique recreational opportunities available is Pacific Spirit Regional Park.
 The park encompasses some 763 hectares of land surrounding the shoreline of the UBC peninsula.
 With over 73km of hiking and biking trails through the forest and access to the ocean, the park is an attraction that draws people from all over the mainland.
 Wreck Beach resides within Pacific Spirit Park and is one of the most popular attractions at UBC.
 This European style, clothing optional, beach is 7.8km long and contains some of Vancouver’s best oceanic views.
 In the summer, visitors average between 12-14,000 daily.
 UBC is one of only four campuses on North America’s west coast that have direct beach access on campus land.